willybrauner/blurry-faces/README.md

 # blurry faces

-Blurry faces is a full client application eable to make faces auto-detection on gallery images and add blur area to them.
+Blurry faces is a full client application able to make faces auto-detection on gallery images and add blur area to them.

 ![](screen.png)